 "The majority of my composition courses often deal with the minutiae of how compositional elements define a style and common practice.
-Even though we're teaching from an essentially historical context, composition is a living art, and the style of music we're studying is the kernel of a musical sensibility that ties into the lineage of Western music."
+Even though we're teaching most of our courses from an essentially historical context, composition is a living art, and the style of music we're studying is the kernel of a musical sensibility that ties into the lineage of Western music."

-"In my electro-acoustic and computer music courses, I find ways to emulate historical techniques (which were quite crude in the beginning) and have students write simple pieces using these techniques.
+"In my electro-acoustic and computer music courses, I find ways to emulate historical techniques (which were quite crude in the beginning) and have students write short pieces using these techniques.
 Ideally this forces them to think about sound, since they have to design everything from the ground up and piece things together.
-Rather than having 'happy accidents,' I would like them at least to make educated guesses.
+Rather than having happy accidents, I would like them at least to make educated guesses.
 We like those accidents, but if you have to rely on them, you get very little done."

 "The contemplation and appreciation of the behavior of voices and notes in a given context leads to understanding, and understanding leads to appreciation.
 Both (hopefully) lead to a love and appreciation of all great music, no matter what branch of music my students go into.
 Ideally I want them to love the music we teach, which is (and I'm biased here) truly art.
 I want them to understand why it is art.
 Is Bach 'great' just because people say so?
 An educated musician should be able to listen to and appreciate music in its context."

-- Original acoustic and electro-acoustic concert music performed internationally by Ian Pace, Lydian String Quartet, Left Coast Ensemble, Interensemble, Brave New Works, Boston Modern Orchestra Project, and Duo Diorama, among others
+- Original acoustic and electro-acoustic concert music performed internationally by Ian Pace, ECCE Ensemble, Xenia Pestova, Lydian String Quartet, and Left Coast Chamber Ensemble, among others

-- Recipient of Fromm Music Foundation Commission, Massachusetts Cultural Council Artist's Grant, Aaron Copland Award and Copland House Residency, Wayne Peterson Prize in Composition, Irvine Fine Fellowship for Music Composition, Sachar Grant for Study Abroad, and Wellesley Composers’ Conference Fellowship
+- Recipient of Fromm Music Foundation commission, Massachusetts Cultural Council artist fellowships, Aaron Copland Award, and Wayne Peterson Prize in composition